0jscsshtml/brickscodes/README.md

 * When deactivate plugin, you may choose to keep Core Framework.
 * Core Framework dark/light mode toggle in Builder.
 ###### Custom Framework Integration
-* Upload your custom framework stylesheet, let Brickscodes automatically import Classes and Variables in to Builder and enqueue stylesheet in Canvas and Frontend
+* Upload any stylesheet, let Brickscodes automatically extract and import Variables in to Builder.
 ## Custom Elements
 ###### 3D Model Viewer
-* Support glb/gltf, model animation, lazy load, camera control, etc.
+* Support glb/gltf, model animation, lazy load, camera control, etc. More info here https://modelviewer.dev/docs/
 ###### Image Before After Viewer
 * Convert the library from https://image-compare-viewer.netlify.app/ into Bricks Builder element.
 ###### Lottie Player
 * Support the new DotLottie format (.lottie) alongside traditional .json files.
 Files can be added via media uploads, dynamic data sources, or custom URLs.
 Leverage the DotLottieWorker for optimized animation rendering.
 Provide support for configurable options such as speed, mode, autoplay, loop, and start-end frames.
+More information here https://developers.lottiefiles.com/docs/dotlottie-player/dotlottie-web/
 ###### Copy to Clipboard Button
 * Support Dynamic tag as copy content.
 * Specify class/id to copy its text content, option to specfiy tags to exlude.